igufi/dungeoncrawl/README.md

 # dungeoncrawl

-Classic dungeon crawl written in Rust.
+Classic roguelike game written in Rust.
 Employs the ECS (Entity Component System).

 Based on the book "Hands-on Rust" by Herbert Wolverson.